-If your company has specific MongoDB administration policies or configuration best practises, the anynines team is happy to incorporate them, if applicable.
+If your company has specific MongoDB administration policies or configuration best practices, the anynines team is happy to incorporate them, if applicable.
 Third-party MongoDB support organizations are also welcome to assist.

-Contributions are welcome and will be investigated by the anynines team.
-Please send any bugs, feature requests, or questions to email@example.com.
+The anynines team welcomes all contributions.
+Send any bugs, feature requests, or questions to firstname.lastname@example.org.

-Contact our sales team to learn more about commercial licenses and support at data-services.anynines.com/sales.
+Contact our sales team to learn more about commercial licenses and support.